 These bibs are the basic bibs that every new parent needs.
 Their solid white design makes it easy for you to add your own custom embroidery.
 Made from absorbent terry cloth, they offer great protection against any mess.

 This 10-pack bandana set is made with cute prints to accentuate your precious little lady’s style (you can also get ones for boys).
 Made with 100% organic cotton in the front and thick polyester fleece, these stylish bandanas will absorb all kinds of drool and spit-up.

-Another 10 pack of bibs providing ultimate protection from spit-ups and drool with their terry cloth material.
+Another pack of 10 bibs provides ultimate protection from spit-ups and drool with their terry cloth material.
 They provide waterproof protection for your baby’s clothes.
 With adjustable hook-&-loop closures, it’s easy to put on and take off.

-This set of 4 bibs is made with 100% PEVA free materials.
-Perfect for everyday use, these bibs have a crumb catcher added to its waterproof fabric.
+This set of 4 bibs is made with 100% PEVA-free materials.
+Perfect for everyday use, these bibs have a crumb catcher added to their waterproof fabric.

-These funky silicone bibs eliminate you having to wash bibs with the laundry.
-Food grade silicone resists stains and doesn’t absorb water.
+These funky silicone bibs eliminate your having to wash bibs with the laundry.
+Food-grade silicone resists stains and doesn’t absorb water.
 Simply wash it with soap and water!
 A big wide silicone pocket catches food, so no mess.